Charles Duncan Jr.: The Coca-Cola Company

 On May 8, 1964, Duncan Coffee merged with the Coca-Cola Company, and Duncan joined the Coke board of directors.
 He ran the newly formed Coca-Cola Foods Division, which included the coffee and citrus (Minute Maid) divisions of Coke.
 Three years later the company dispatched him to London to serve as chairman of Coca-Cola Europe.
 There Duncan supervised the operation and expansion of almost 300 Coca-Cola bottling plants throughout Europe and Asia, including ones in Eastern Europe, Southwest Asia, and North Africa.
-The first Eastern Europe introduction into Bulgaria made The Coca-Cola Company the first U.S. consumer marketing company to penetrate the Iron Curtain.
+The first Eastern Europe introduction into Bulgaria made the Coca-Cola Company the first U.S. consumer marketing company to penetrate the Iron Curtain.

 In 1970, Duncan returned to Atlanta and the following year became Coca-Cola's president.
 During his tenure from 1971 to 1974, the company enjoyed extensive growth.
 It also modernized its advertising.
 During this period Duncan bought the TE Ranch, southwest of Cody, Wyoming—a working cattle ranch established in 1895 by William F. "Buffalo Bill" Cody, from Coca-Cola's R. W. Woodruff.
 In 1974, Duncan left Coca-Cola to head back to Houston, where he became the chairman of both Rotan Mosle Financial Corp. and Robertson Distribution Systems.

 Carter administration

 Charles Kirbo, an advisor to Jimmy Carter, recommended Duncan to Carter for a position in his presidential administration.
 Carter nominated Duncan to be the Deputy Secretary of Defense.
 In the role, Duncan advocated to U.S. Congress to end the prohibition of women in combat.
-The Iranian Revolution occurred during his tenure, encompassing political changes that marked that nation's transformation from a monarchy under the pro-western Shah Mohammed Mohammad Reza Pahlavi to a so-called republic under the Ayatollah Ruhollah Khomeini.
+The Iranian Revolution occurred during his tenure, encompassing political changes that marked that nation's transformation from a monarchy under the pro-western Shah Mohammad Reza Pahlavi to a so-called republic under the Ayatollah Ruhollah Khomeini.
 Duncan's duties involved multiple trips to several countries, including Iran, some of which were undergoing considerable turmoil.
 Duncan's military advisor was a young colonel named Colin Powell, who considered Duncan a mentor and good friend.

 In July 1979, President Carter nominated Duncan to succeed James Schlesinger as Secretary of Energy.
 The appointment drew some criticism, as Duncan had little experience in the oil business, but he developed the reputation of a strong manager.
 The experience strengthened Duncan's belief in conservation measures of all kinds, in addition to enhancing production.
 Duncan imposed quotas on oil imports, encouraged weatherization of homes, and obtained subsidies for gasohol, helping to mitigate the worst impacts of the energy shortage.